GerrardE/flask-api/README.md

 # Deploying a Flask API

-This is the starter repo for the tutorial @ [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.
+This is the starter repo for the tutorial @ [Deploy A Simple Flask API To Kubernetes Using EKS](medium.com): for CI/CD with testing.

-In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.
+In this tutorial you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

-The Flask app that will be used for this project consists of a simple API with three endpoints:
+This Flask api consists of an API with two endpoints:

-- `GET '/'`: This is a simple health check, which returns the response 'Healthy'.
-- `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.
-- `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.

-The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
+- `GET '/'`
+- `POST '/data'`

 The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.

 ## Dependencies